Blog provided by: Salt Edge

 - ASPSPs are obliged to document the technical specification of the interface(s) defining a set of routines, protocols, and tools needed for payment service providers to interoperate with the interface.
 The documentation should be made available, at no charge, when providing the testing facility, upon request by authorised AISP, PISP, PIISP or “PSPs that have applied to their competent authorities for the relevant authorisation”.
 (Article 30 (3) RTS)

 - The interface(s) must support a procedure for 90-day reauthentication for AISPs (Article 10(2)(b) RTS

-- ASPSPs must inform authorized PSPs (or those that have applied for authorization) about any planned change to the technical specifications of the interface(s) in advance as soon as possible and not less than 3 months before the change is implemented (Article 30(4) RTS)
+- ASPSPs must inform authorised PSPs (or those that have applied for authorisation) about any planned change to the technical specifications of the interface(s) in advance as soon as possible and not less than 3 months before the change is implemented (Article 30(4) RTS)

 - The interface(s) should allow transmission of messages to PSPs explaining the reason for the unexpected event or error occurring during the process of identification, authentication, or the exchange of the data elements (Article 36(2) RTS)

 - ASPSPs must ensure that the dedicated interface “offers at all times the same level of availability and performance, including support, as the interfaces made available to the payment service user for directly accessing its payment account online” (Article 32 RTS)

 - In case the ASPSP opts for providing a dedicated interface, it shall make available a fallback channel to be used when the dedicated interface does not work (unless ASPSP is subject to exemption from the fallback mechanism).
 Via the fallback channel, the PSPs must be able to identify themselves and to rely on the same authentication procedures provided by ASPSP to PSU (Article 33 RTS and Article 97(5) PSD2)